 You rely on the surgeon and their team to work at the highest professional standards.
 To leave something inside you after surgery is unacceptable and far from the joke of comedy movies and shows.

-Surgical instruments, lost gloves, clamps and other small objects are retained in the body after surgery.
-Retained items are only missed when they do damage, such as perforating the bowel or causing an infection.
+Retained surgical items are such as surgical instruments, lost gloves, clamps and other small objects.
+Retained surgical items are only missed when they do damage, such as perforating the bowel or causing an infection.

 A No Win No Fee medical negligence solicitor handles retained objects during surgery claims and gets you the compensation you deserve.